 - The virtual Café.
 Invite your participants to join up to 15 minutes early.
 During this ‘virtual café’, you can test their audio (‘How’s the weather in your location?’) and welcome them with a personal chat as they drop into the virtual space

 - Start on time.
 Respect everyone’s busy schedule by starting and ending exactly on time.
 By observing steps # 1-4 of this checklist you’ll be ready to go on the dot!

 - Visuals and words.
 In virtual space, it is much harder to keep your audience’s attention.
 Use slides with lots of visuals and very few words.
 The words come from your mouth, not from the screen.
 Make sure something visual happens on the screen at least every 30 seconds to keep attention (animations and images)

 - Never read from the slides.
 This is a mortal sin.
 People will be instantly bored and check out mentally

 - The 4 minute rule.
 One person should speak for maximum 4 minutes at a time.
 If you go longer, your audience will, again, check out mentally.
 Break the monotony by an activity or a Q&A moment

 - (Inter)activity.
 Use virtual classroom features for interaction: polls, video clips, breakouts, individual work, annotation, assessments, Q&A etc.

 - Vary the voice.
 Use your voice for impact: change the pace (slow – faster) and the pitch (high/low).
 Use pauses and commas as you speak.
 Involve a second speaker if you can (female/male voice together works well).

 Are you keen to improve your skills as a webinar presenter?
-Join Nomadic’s ‘Mastering Interactive Webinars’ programme, starting 16 January 2020.
+Join Nomadic’s ‘Mastering Interactive Webinars’ next programme (check the calendar).
 You will learn how to design and deliver interactive and engaging webinars, with the option of becoming a digitally badged Webinar facilitator.